FrSkyRC/ETHOS-Feedback-Community/README.md

 Any issue or bug based on the latest 1.0.14 release, pls report to ethos@frsky-rc.com by e-mail.

 You can also follow the [RCG thread](https://www.rcgroups.com/forums/showthread.php?3703807-New-%C2%96-FrSky-X20-X20S-X20HD-Tandem-and-ETHOS) to learn more.
-During the closure of the repository, no new ETHOS features will be added, but you are very welcome to stay tuned to the area until it is reopened.
+During the closure of the repository, no new Ethos features will be added, but you are very welcome to stay tuned to the area until it is reopened.

 Thank you again for your support and understanding!